 You can create a sub-account by using the password feature in the update groups.

-Click on next, you will then be prompted to add one or more hosts to your group.
 After adding the hosts that you want this sub-account to have access to, click “Confirm Changes”.
 Go back to the “Manage Groups“ section.

 Click on “Set Password“.